-Description: Under Alternative 1, the No Project-No Development Alternative, no actions would be taken by DGS and the project sites would remain unchanged from current conditions.
+Description: Under Alternative 1, the No Project-No Development Alternative, no actions would be taken by DGS and the project site would remain unchanged from current conditions.

 Summary of Impacts: Alternative 1, the No Project - No Development Alternative, would avoid the project's significant mitigable impacts, and overall, the environmental impacts would be less than those that would occur with the project because no development would occur.
-Because this alternative would not renovate the existing building and would not involve any construction, it would avoid the project's potentially significant impacts associated with archaeological, historical, and cultural resources as well as biological resources (Impacts 4.3-1, 4.3-2, 4.3-3, 4.3-4, 4.11-1, 4.11-2, and 4.11-3).
+Because this alternative would not renovate the existing building and would not involve any construction, it would avoid the project's potentially significant impacts associated with archaeological, historical, and cultural resources as well as biological resources (Impacts 4.3-1, 4.3-2, 4.3-4, 4.11-1, 4.11-2, and 4.11-3).

 Finding: Under Alternative 1, the No Project - No Development Alternative, the project would not be approved, and no development would occur.
 This would avoid the significant environmental effects of the project.
 Accordingly, Alternative 1 is the environmentally superior alternative.
 (CEQA Guidelines, § 15126.6; see Draft EIR, p.
-7-8.)
-However, the No Project - No Development Alternative would not meet the project objectives because it would not extend the life and viability of the building, improve tenant safety and comfort, upgrade existing building systems (including fire and life safety), remove hazardous materials, meet current ADA standards, halt water intrusion, allow for a new office space plan, or improve energy efficiencies.
+7-9.)
+However, the No Project - No Development Alternative would not meet the project objectives because it would not extend the life and viability of the building, improve tenant safety and comfort, upgrade existing building systems (including fire and life safety), remove hazardous materials, meet current ADA standards, or improve energy efficiencies.
 Pursuant to Public Resources Code Section 21081(a)(3) and CEQA Guidelines Section 15091(a)(3), the Director finds that because Alternative 1 would not meet the project objectives, the Director rejects Alternative 1.